kelicheng/Simpo/README.md

 A macOS menubar application to post status to social networks.
 Supporting Fanfou, Twitter, and Weibo.

 ### tips:
-- in case of showing "not identified developer" alert: close the alert, go to System Preference --> Security & Privacy --> Open Simpo Anyway
+- in case of showing "unidentified developer" alert: close the alert, go to System Preference --> Security & Privacy --> General --> Open Simpo Anyway

 - if login with Twitter/Weibo account is not responding: open the browser and try again